snailcoinpow/snailcoin/doc/build-scashx.md

   * `scashx-cli`: The command-line client for the node.

 ## Further Information
-For the latest updates, new features, bug fixes, and detailed changes in each version, please consult the [ScashX Release Notes](release-notes/scashx/).
+For the latest updates, new features, bug fixes, and detailed changes in each version, please consult the [Snailcoin Release Notes](release-notes/scashx/).

 # Getting Started